XingyuZhou989/MobiHoc-2019/index.md

 <!--MobiHoc 2019 will feature a highly selective technical program, multiple distinguished keynote addresses, and an exciting panel.
 In addition, it includes workshops that are focused on areas of emerging interest.-->

 MobiHoc 2019 will feature a highly selective technical program, three distinguished keynote addresses by Prof. Mihaela Van Der Schaar, Prof. Edward Knightly and Prof. Jack Stankovic, and an exciting panel.
 In addition, it includes workshops that are focused on areas of emerging interest.
-More information on MobiHoc Keynotes can be find <a href="keynotes.html">Here</a>.
+More information on MobiHoc Keynotes and Workshops can be find at <a href="keynotes.html">Here</a> and <a href="workshops.html">Here</a>, respectively.

 <!--and Workshops , respectively-->